Celebrating diverse learning styles and empowering students to become confident, independent learners

 - Tutoring Services

-Current research involving the brain and learning confirms that children learn in many different ways.
-Country Day's Educational Resource Program (ERP) assists students in all grades and divisions with individualized learning needs and support.
+Current research provides an understanding of how the brain affects learning.
+Country Day's Educational Resource Program (ERP) integrates research-informed practices to assist students in all grades and divisions with individualized learning needs and support.
 We provide differentiated learning support, comprehensive academic resources, and extensive guidance for students, parents, and faculty.
 The focus is on helping students successfully navigate Country Day's curricular expectations and maximize academic potential.

 As students continue to grow as learners in the Middle School, our team collaborates with teachers, advisors, and parents to support students who are experiencing general academic difficulties because of challenges with work organization, time management, reading /writing efficiency, problem-solving strategies, attention issues, and/or learning differences.
 Tutors work with students to help them recognize and utilize their strengths as they learn and apply strategies to become more independent learners.
 Tutors use their expertise and curricular knowledge as they incorporate individualized learning skills and strategies into subject-specific instruction and reinforcement.
 Tutor-student relationships are designed to help bolster self-advocacy, self-esteem, and confidence as students are encouraged to be engaged and active learners.